cpsteine/cpsteine.github.io/about.md

 I am a tech founder, an engineer and an author.
 I like to ski.

+Day-to-day: When I am not consulting with clients, writing or speaking, I am working on my own project: writing code and words, along with several other people, for [ZRankings](https://zrankings.com), website that ranks the best ski resorts in North America— 200-plus of them—based on a bevy of quantifiable factors.

 In 2010, I co-founded **Aisle50**, a web-based subscription service for products at brick and mortar stores.
 Aisle50 was part of the summer 2011 class at [Y Combinator](http://ycombinator.com),  one of the more exciting places in the world where it doesn't snow.
 In addition to Y Combinator, we raised $6 million from August Capital and Origin Ventures—both of them great groups of people—among others.
 Aisle50 was acquired by Groupon in February 2015.